JsMobileDev/ionic-angular-firebase-authentication-starter/README.md

 ## Payment

-The template is free, but if you want to give memoney, you can do it through [this link](https://paypal.me/javebratt) and contact me if you need an invoice to mark it as a business expense.
+The template is free, but if you want to give me money, you can do it through [this link](https://paypal.me/javebratt).
+Contact me if you need an invoice to mark it as a business expense.

 ## Usage

-(_Bare with me here :P_) I'm working on building a tutorial in how to use it, it will live on my [main site](https://javebratt.com).
+(_Bear with me here :P_) I'm working on building a tutorial in how to use it, it will live on my [main site](https://javebratt.com).

 Have ideas on how you'd like this explained?
 [Shoot me an email](https://javebratt.com/contact)